awsdocs/aws-cdk-guide/v2/context.md

 reset.
 It will be refreshed on the next SDK synthesis run.
 ```

-Therefore, if you want to update to the latest version of the Amazon Linux AMI, you can use the preceding example to do a controlled update of the context value and reset it, and then synthesize and deploy your app again\.
+Therefore, if you want to update to the latest version of the Amazon Linux AMI, use the preceding example to do a controlled update of the context value and reset it\.
+Then, synthesize and deploy your app again\.

 ```
 cdk synth